World Time by Patek Philippe

 Intro

 In 1953 the reference 2523 replaces the 1415 after a modification of the Cottier Heures Universelles calibre.
 A dual crown now enables to change the reference setting of the time zone.
 The user sets his position to the local time displayed by the central hands.
-The time in 41 cities of the world is a direct reading of the junction between the two rings.
+The time in 41 places in the world is a direct reading of the junction between the two rings.

 The 2523 is a luxury watch, most often equipped with an enameled dial.
 The case embedding the double crown is a technical feat.